Skip to content

 GTN_CONFIG_<SETTING_NAME>=<value>

-Environment variable overrides have the highest priority — they win over user config files, project-adjacent config files, and built-in defaults.
+Environment variable overrides have the highest priority — they win over user config files, project-adjacent config files, the per-project workspace override, and built-in defaults.

 Examples: